FACTS ABOUT YOUR SKIN

 Keratin, a protein made within the cells of the epidermis, protects the skin from harmful substances, such as chemical products and bacteria.
 Keratin is the strongest protein in your skin and it also gives hair and nails their strength.

-The epidermis also contains cells that produce melanin, which gives skin its color.
+The epidermis also contains cells that produce melanin, which gives skin its colour.
 The epidermis is responsible for the look and health of the skin and it holds a large amount of water.
 The younger the body, the more water there is in the skin.
 The capacity of the skin to retain water decreases with age, making the skin more vulnerable to dehydration and wrinkles.

 Dermis: The Middle Layer